RESFOR/quantitative_genetics_R/README.md

 # data_multi-trait_multi-site.txt is the demo dataset for the multi-trait and multi-site R script.

+# White_Spruce_Phenotype_Pedigree_PLoS2022.txt is the tree pedigree and phenotype data published in Cappa et al. PLoS 2020.

 # Spatial-competition-correction-mixed-model.R Copyright @ Dr. Eduardo Pablo Cappa (cappa.eduardo@inta.gob.ar).

 # This R-script fit the standard, and the spatial (spline and autoregressive -AR1-) and/or competition individual-tree mixed models using the breedR R-package.
 Moreover, this R-script presents several modalities for diagnosing spatial and competition problems in forest genetic trials.
 Finally, the last lines of this R-script calculats the Design and Spatial phenotype adjustments.
 We also provide the total height at age 30 from the RESFOR spruce Red Earth (REDE) site as an example (data_spatial_competition_correction.txt).